 If you are ready to stop

 Alabama’s kratom ban has been in effect for almost a decade, but for many people the ban is not what prompts a decision about treatment.
-The decision usually comes from something closer to home: a health concern, a relationship, a growing daily dose that is getting harder to manage, a sense that the product is using you more than you are using it.
+The decision usually comes from something more immediate: a health scare, pressure from someone close to you, or a daily dose that keeps climbing and is getting harder to manage.
 Whatever the reason, the clinical reality is stable.
 Buprenorphine-based MAT works, same-week appointments are available at our Chattanooga clinic for Alabama patients, and most insurance plans cover treatment.
 Call 423-498-2000 or book a callback when you are ready.

 Related reading

-- 7-OH vs. whole-leaf kratom: why concentrated products are different
+7-OH vs. kratom: why concentrated products are different →Treatment